ospaceteam/outerspace/README.md

 ### Running Outer Space

-For playing on official (default) server, all you have to do is to run ```outerspace.py``` script without any parameters.
-On *Windows*, it should be enough to execute the script from file browser.
+For playing on official (default) server, all you have to do is to run ```outerspace.py``` script without any parameters (On *Windows*, it should be enough to execute the script from a file browser.)
+In case of running game from command line, all needed is

 ```
 python2 ./outerspace.py